marijnh/Eloquent-JavaScript/06_object.md

 {{index "prototype property", [braces, class]}}

 The `class` keyword starts a ((class declaration)), which allows us to define a constructor and a set of methods together.
 Any number of methods may be written inside the declaration's braces.
-This code has the effect of defining a binding called `Rabbit`, which holds a function that runs the code in `constructor` and has a `prototype` property which holds the `speak` method.
+This code has the effect of defining a binding called `Rabbit`, which holds a function that runs the code in `constructor` and has a `prototype` property that holds the `speak` method.

 {{index "new operator", "this binding", [object, creation]}}